 - Real Estate Law - Covers the basic principles of real estate law, including exploring the law in areas best suited to your ambitions in further detail.

 - Real Estate Investment and Development - An in-depth look at the key areas of commercial real estate investment at portfolio level, and innovations in real estate investment, and the financial, fiscal, planning and other regulatory issues when creating residential and commercial property.

-- Real Estate Finance and Investment - Created and delivered by industry partners leading property investment management firm, Jones Lang LaSalle (JLL), and the Royal Bank of Scotland this module uses case studies to discuss property in terms of investment, and discusses the financial instruments you can use to meet strategic objectives.
+- Real Estate Finance and Investment - Created and delivered by industry partners leading property investment management firm, CBRE, and Lloyds Banking Group this module uses case studies to discuss property in terms of investment, and discusses the financial instruments you can use to meet strategic objectives.